 .

 The reliability of GNSS and DGNSS related availability statements can be improved, if more than one monitoring site is used for the evaluation of GNSS as well as DGNSS signal and system availability.
 This would allow the application of enhanced error detection and separation methods and reduces the influence of single sensor failures on the evaluation results.
 For instance, the missing of GNSS measurements at a services site can be caused by a complete outage of GNSS, by local disturbances of signal propagation (e.g. interferences) or by malfunction of the GNSS sensor used for data acquisition.
-Using several GNSS sensors for service provision and monitoring the outage of single sensors can be overbridged to reduce the influence of single sensors on system availability.
+Using several GNSS sensors for service provision and monitoring the outage of single sensors can be over bridged to reduce the influence of single sensors on system availability.

 If the availability is related to a single measuring location and time point, the availability describes the momentary status of DGNSS service usability for positioning.
 Analysing the availability over an operation period at one or more locations is more an operational task of service providers to characterize the DGNSS service availability by experimental evaluated probability statements (see chapter 4).
-Due to dependencies between GNSS and DGNSS system availability a GNSS system availability of exactly 99.8% results into the fact that a DGNSS system availability of 99.8% will be impossible.
-Therefore service providers are requested to proof the fulfilment of the DGNSS signal availability (99.8%) in minimum.
+Due to dependencies between GNSS and DGNSS system availability a GNSS system availability of exactly 99.8% results in the fact that a DGNSS system availability of 99.8% will be impossible.
+Therefore service providers are requested to prove the fulfilment of the DGNSS signal availability (99.8%) in minimum.
 Furthermore, the ability of a DGNSS service to generate warnings within 10 s in cases of malfunctions, non-availability and discontinuity should be experimental evaluated by the service provider.
 Additionally, service providers are encouraged to publish the measurement and analysis procedures applied for monitoring and evaluation of DGNSS signal and system availability.
 In safety-critical areas with high risk level a monitoring and evaluation of DGNSS system availability is considered as suitable approach to enhance the safety of DGNSS based positioning.

 ANNEX F MF Antenna Performance